-When a North Korean military parade takes place in Pyongyang, without a doubt the event will be in every international headline around the world.
+North Korean military parades are one of the most sought after tourist “attractions” in the DPRK.
+When a North Korean military parade takes place in Pyongyang, without a doubt the event will be in every international newspaper and TV report around the world.
 Kim Jong Un comes out to greet the city and gives a political update, and the Korean People’s Army proceed to show off their military hardware with a unique retro-Soviet sort of fashion that very few countries these days still do.

 However, the most common misconception about North Korea is that there’s a North Korean military parade for every time there’s a national holiday, which would be exhausting since North Korea has over 30 different holidays each year.
 Did you know that military parades in North Korea aren’t as common as one would think?
 They take place on every fifth anniversary for major national holidays and, from our experience, we’ve counted less than five events of the year that are considered large enough for North Korea to throw a big military parade party.

-How can I watch a military parade in North Korea?
+How can I watch North Korean Military Parades?

 If watching a military parade in North Korea is high on your list well then, you’re in luck!
 Whenever there’s a parade taking place, you can count on us to get you right in front of the crowds.
 So close you can feel the ground rumble underneath you as tanks and ICBMs roll by.